 The main temple of Tulum is known as El Castillo and overlooks both land and sea – likely representative of how important religion was in this society’s daily life.
 You can also find several other important buildings such as Temple of Frescoes or Temple of Descending God nearby – each providing further insight into Mayan culture centuries ago.

-Getting to the Tulum Ruins is easy and there are a variety of transportation options available.
-The closest major city to Tulum is Playa del Carmen, which is around an hour away by car.
+Reaching the Tulum Ruins is simple, with multiple transportation options available.
+The nearest major city is Playa del Carmen, located about one hour away by car.
 From there, you can take a bus or taxi directly to the ruins.
-Alternatively, you can rent a car and explore the nearby attractions along the way.
+Renting a car is another option, allowing you to explore additional nearby attractions at your own pace.

 Hours and Admission Fees